RestExpress/PluginExpress/cors/README.md

 Simply create a new plugin and register it with the RestExpress server, setting options as necessary, using method chaining if desired.

-The plugin supports a magic origin name of '{referrer}' where the Referrer HTTP header will be used to populate the returned Access-Control-Allow-Origin header.
+The plugin supports a magic origin name of '{origin}' where the Origin HTTP header (set by the browser) will be used to populate the returned
+Access-Control-Allow-Origin header.
 This is for cases where the service might support multiple unknown domains: such as a B2B2C SaaS model, where the service is supporting 3rd party applications and the origin is unknown a priory.
-This is arguably more secure than the wildcard ("*") as the browser enforces that the Access-Control-Allow-Origin matches the Referrer header it sent instead of everything.
+This is arguably more secure than the wildcard ("*") as the browser enforces that the Access-Control-Allow-Origin matches the Origin header it sent instead of everything.
 BTW, it's what Big-A and Big-G (among others) do.

 *NOTE* It's recommended to make this the LAST plugin registered as it iterates all routes defined in your service suite and adds an OPTIONS route, if configured to support the CORS OPTIONS pre-flight request.